-Disc brakes versus Caliper brakes – the classic debate when it comes to buying your new road bike.
-Whilst disc has been growing increasingly popular, the traditional rim brake seems here to stay and rightly so.
-Unsure what to go for?
-Ash puts them head to head to see which brakes suit you better…
+Disc brake versus Rim brake – the classic debate when it comes to buying your new road bike.
+Whilst disc brakes have been growing increasingly popular, the traditional rim brake seems here to stay.
+Unsure which to go for?
+Ash puts them head to head to see which brakes may complement your riding style better…

 So, Disc versus Caliper, which is better?

-The stopping power of discs also means much less force is needed to be applied at the lever, therefore relieving the strain and muscle fatigue, particularly on those long descents.
+The extra stopping power of disc brakes also means that much less force is required at the lever.
+Thereby, relieving the strain and muscle fatigue when continuously jamming on the lever, particularly on those long descents.

-The disc brake option will allow you to run up to a 32mm wide tyre (on our Endurance SL Disc) as opposed to a 28mm on the rim version allowing you a much bigger tyre footprint and the ability to use a much lower tyre pressure for optimum comfort and traction.
+The disc brake option will allow you to run a tyre width up to 32mm (on our Endurance SL Disc) as opposed to a 28mm on the rim version.
+Allowing you a bigger tyre footprint and the ability to use a much lower tyre pressure for optimum comfort and traction.

 Check out a selection of road disc bikes here